nervosnetwork/docs.nervos.org/website/docs/dapp/issue-custom-token.md

 };
 ```

-noticed that the `data` field is the amount of the custom token.
+Notice that the `data` field is the amount of the custom token.

 Next, to complete our `issueToken` function, we just use the `helpers.TransactionSkeleton` to build the transaction with our desired output cells.